ShumailaAhmed/AI-Workshop/README.md

 ![Combining two models](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/linear_combination.gif)

-linearly combining existing models to create new models that better classify our data is core complex neural network.
+linearly combining existing models to create new models that better classify our data is core concept of complex neural network.
+This means we will super impose two linear models to form a simple non linear model.

+### Core concepts
+1. Forward pass
+2. Activation function
+3. Backpropogation
+4.

+We can visualize the concepts on http://playground.tensorflow.org/

+### Implementation